 When the pipes leading to your shower are unused, they become cooler.
 The colder the pipes, the more heat they absorb from the water as it passes through them.

-If you have copper pipes, more heat is retained than PVC piping.
-The material that your water pipes are made of and the area’s temperature can affect the time it takes for your shower to get hot.
+Copper pipes retain more heat than PVC piping.
+The material of your water pipes and the area’s temperature can affect the time it takes for your shower to get hot.

 4. Showerhead Pressure Is Too Low